 Once you either enter your token in the text box or opt into generating your token, click the green Add to Vault option and your Bearer Token should appear in your vault.

-Step 2B: Adding Certificates to Your Vault
+Step 2B: Adding certificates to your vault

-CentML uses client certificates for mutual TLS (mTLS) You can generate or add public certificates for mTLS just like you can with Bearer Tokens.
+NVIDIA CCluster uses client certificates for mutual TLS (mTLS) You can generate or add public certificates for mTLS just like you can with Bearer Tokens.
 Once you generate the certificate, it will appear in the vault.

-When generated,Vault Certificates generate a .pem file that is downloaded to your local browser.
+When generated, Vault Certificates download a .pem file to your local browser.
 That .pem file is named after the generated cert.
-You can then use that .pem file to access one of CentML’s private endpoints as long as they are associated with the appropriate certificate and .pem pair.
+You can then use that .pem file to access one of NVIDIA CCluster’s private endpoints as long as they are associated with the appropriate certificate and .pem pair.

 Example usage